Akibby/LPIC-2/System Startup.md

 ---
 # Customizing the Initial RAM Disk
 This typically shouldn't need to be modified
-The RAM disk version is typically tied to the kernel version The RAM disk can be found at `/boot/` typically `initrd.img` (sometimes `initramfs.img` on RHEL)
-    The RAM disk is actually zipped with 2 different protocols, CPIO for the beginning microcode of the file and gzip for the end
+    If a piece of hardware needs to be accessible at boot and it isn't that would be a valid case The RAM disk version is typically tied to the kernel version The RAM disk can be found at `/boot/` typically `initrd.img` (sometimes `initramfs.img` on RHEL) The RAM disk is actually zipped with 2 different protocols, CPIO for the beginning microcode of the file and gzip for the end